mcsrainbow/mcsrainbow.github.io/content/posts/2025/0728-1512-cloudnative/index.en.md

 ## 🧱 Architecture & Applications

 - **Monolithic Apps**: A monolithic application contains all functionality in a single deployable program
-    > Devolving an application into microservices increases its operational overhead — there are more things to test, deploy, and keep running
+    > Devolving an application into microservices increases its operational overhead — there are more things to test, deploy, and keep running.
-    > Early in a product's lifecycle, it may be advantageous to defer this complexity and build a monolithic application until the product is determined successful
+    > Early in a product's lifecycle, it may be advantageous to defer this complexity and build a monolithic application until the product is determined successful.
-    > A well-designed monolith can uphold lean principles by being the simplest way to get an application up and running
+    > A well-designed monolith can uphold lean principles by being the simplest way to get an application up and running.
-    > When the business value of the monolithic application proves successful, it can be decomposed into microservices
+    > When the business value of the monolithic application proves successful, it can be decomposed into microservices.
-    > Crafting a microservices-based app before it has proven valuable may be premature spending of engineering effort
+    > Crafting a microservices-based app before it has proven valuable may be premature spending of engineering effort.
-    > If the application yields no value, that effort becomes wasted
+    > If the application yields no value, that effort becomes wasted.

 - **Microservices**: Separating functionality into different microservices, making them easier to deploy, update, and scale independently
 - **Distributed Apps**: Functionality broken down into multiple smaller independent parts that can run simultaneously in multiple locations, tolerate more failures, and have scaling capabilities that individual application instances don't possess